riobah/PathGradientFragmentShader/README.md

 id<MTLFunction> fragmentFunction = [defaultLibrary newFunctionWithName:@"fragmentShader"];
 ```

-These `MTLFunction` objects are used to create a `MTLRenderStatePipeline` object that represents the graphics-rendering pipeline.
+These `MTLFunction` objects are used to create a `MTLRenderPipelineState` object that represents the graphics-rendering pipeline.
 Calling the  `newRenderPipelineStateWithDescriptor:error:` method of a `MTLDevice` object begins the back-end compilation process that links the `vertexShader` and `fragmentShader` functions, resulting in a fully compiled pipeline.

-A `MTLRenderStatePipeline` object contains additional pipeline settings that are configured by a `MTLRenderPipelineDescriptor` object.
+A `MTLRenderPipelineState` object contains additional pipeline settings that are configured by a `MTLRenderPipelineDescriptor` object.
 Besides the vertex and fragment functions, this sample also configures the `pixelFormat` value of the first entry in the `colorAttachments` array.
 This sample only renders to a single target, the view's drawable (`colorAttachments[0]`), whose pixel format is configured by the view itself (`colorPixelFormat`).
 A view's pixel format defines the memory layout of each of its pixels; Metal must be able to reference this layout when creating the pipeline so that it can properly render the color values produced by the fragment function.

 ``` objective-c
 MTLRenderPipelineDescriptor *pipelineStateDescriptor = [[MTLRenderPipelineDescriptor alloc] init];